jkaewprateep/GlobalTech_asm02/README.md

 GlobalTech - assignment 02 full-stack application with node.js and react.js

 🧸💬 The sample requirements for creating an application for stock trading with create/update/delete capability.
 This simple application works as a setup environment and study for testing and communication with a full-stack application and development environment. </br>

 🐑💬 ➰ The express server allows for simple web applications with minimum requirements and an adaptive method for integration with high-capacity data records process handling MongoDB and deployment readiness. </br>

+🐐💬 There are multiple tasks and we resolved incompatibilities and tools, draw our own UI user control interfaces and active-response function, and displayed visualization value with state message events communication of the react.js for client-side and deployment application on the server at the backend, working as microservices with matching pattern request and response method RestFul API. </br>

 <p align="center" width="100%">
     <img width="55%" src="https://github.com/jkaewprateep/GlobalTech_asm02/blob/master/28-application%20architechture.png">